 What Does ACT Stand For?
 The Complete Story

-feature_ACT The ACT is the second-most popular college admissions standardized test in the US, with the number of test-takers close to that of the SAT.
+The ACT is the second-most popular college admissions standardized test in the US, with nearly as many test-takers each year as the SAT.

 But what does ACT actually stand for, and why does this actually matter?
 We answer all your questions in this guide.